 The practice had a recruitment policy and procedure to help them employ suitable staff, including for agency or locum staff.
-These reflected the relevant legislation.
+We found that these did not always reflect the relevant legislation as evidence of references to confirm conduct in previous employment was not available for any staff member.
+The provider informed us action would be taken to ensure this information was available for all future employees.